 Facilitated by Funda Gul & Cecilia Fontanesi

-Earthdance’s annual Spring Equinox Jam is centered around themes of research and renewal.
+Earthdance’s annual Spring Equinox Jam is centered around research and renewal.
 As winter melts and gives way to spring, a cozy, curious, quiet atmosphere opens up for engaging in Contact Improvisation (CI) dancing and investigation.
 The Spring Jam averages 40–50 people, and is particularly geared toward anyone looking to explore Contact Improv for the first time or explore new layers of movement exploration in CI.
 Through focused dancing, light conversation, and creative exchange, the Spring Equinox Jam offers many opportunities for awakening and beginning.

 Meet the facilitators below!

 Find out more about: What to Expect at an Earthdance Seasonal Jam.

 Read: Earthdance's Pledge to Diversity, Equity & Inclusion.

 Earthdance's buildings are ADA accessible.
 More info here.